 Each method of installation requires different types of fasteners to hold the structure firmly in place.
 Solar panels are often exposed to extreme conditions, so it’s vital that the mounting fasteners are reliable, stable and resistant to the elements.
 The most important aspect of any solar installation is the tilt of the panel, to ensure that the surface is exposed to the maximum amount of sunlight.

 Most of the components used for installing solar panels are made from anodised aluminium.
 It’s light and highly resistant to corrosion, making it ideal for the job.
 Stainless steel (316) rods, as well as bronze or brass nuts and bolts, are also used to add to the required firmness and stability of the mount.
-It’s important that the installer selects the right material for each installation to prevent the occurrence of galvanic corrosion (link to Galvanic Corrosion - What it is And How to Prevent it blog post).
+It’s important that the installer selects the right material for each installation to prevent the occurrence of galvanic corrosion.
 So, what does each type of installation require?

 Rooftop installations are the most common for solar panel systems.
 They’re relatively affordable, the panels are kept up and out of the way, and a roof usually provides the optimal angle and position for collecting the most amount of sunlight.
 The racks are fastened with asphalt roofing shingles for waterproofing, while lag bolts are used to hold down the mounting base.
 Roof panels are constantly exposed to the elements, so it’s important that all the fasteners are made from high-quality stainless steel, to avoid corrosion.